Dennis Gardeck: Arizona Cardinals

 Gardeck signed with the Arizona Cardinals as an undrafted free agent on April 30, 2018.
 He made the Cardinals roster as an undrafted rookie, playing in all 16 games primarily on special teams.

 In Week 14 of the 2019 season against the Pittsburgh Steelers, Gardeck recovered a fumble forced by teammate Darrell Daniels on punter Jordan Berry during a fake punt attempt in the 23–17 loss.

 In Week 5 against the New York Jets in 2020, Gardeck recorded his first two career sacks on Joe Flacco during the 30–10 win.
 In Week 14 against the New York Giants, Gardeck recorded two sacks on Daniel Jones during the 26–7 victory.
 In Week 15 against the Philadelphia Eagles, Gardeck recorded two sacks on Jalen Hurts during the 33–26 win.
 On December 25, 2020, Gardeck was placed on injured reserve.
 He finished the season second on the team with seven sacks.

 The Cardinals placed a restricted free agent tender on Gardeck on March 15, 2021.
 He signed the one-year contract on April 15.
 He was placed on injured reserve on September 11, 2021.
 He was activated on October 2, 2021.

 On March 14, 2022, Gardeck signed a three-year contract extension with the Cardinals.

 In Week 2 of the 2024 NFL season, Gardeck recorded 3 sacks against the Los Angeles Rams in a 41–10 win for the Cardinals.
 He also recorded 6 tackles and a forced fumble during the game.
 In Week 3, he recorded 4 tackles, a pass deflection, and an interception in a 20–13 loss against the Detroit Lions.
 In Week 7 against the Los Angeles Chargers, Gardeck suffered a torn ACL, ending his season prematurely.

 Jacksonville Jaguars

 On June 4, 2025, Gardeck signed with the Jacksonville Jaguars.
+He played in all 17 games with eight starts, recording 48 tackles, 2.5 sacks, two passes defensed, and a forced fumble.

+On March 9, 2026, Gardeck signed a two-year contract extension with the Jaguars.